zhaofengli/attic/book/src/faqs.md

 ## What happens if a chunk is corrupt/missing?

-When a chunk is deleted from the database, all dependent `.narinfo` and `.nar` will become unavailable (503).
+When a chunk is deleted from the database, all dependent `.nar` will become unavailable (503).
 However, this can be recovered from automatically when any NAR containing the chunk is uploaded.

 At the moment, Attic cannot automatically detect when a chunk is corrupt or missing.